 What are the most common offenses resulting in Probation in the Longmont Municipal Court?

 - Underage Possession or Consumption of Alcohol

 - Possession of Marijuana

-On this section of the site, you will find:
+On this website, you will find:

 - Probation Docket Schedule